cgalpin92/pp5_crochet_corner/TESTING.md

 - edit_product.html
     - Error: An img element must have an alt attribute, except under certain conditions.
         - I believe this error has been generated through using Django Crispy forms to generate the product image into the Edit Product form.
-I cannot acces the img element so am unable to add an alt attribute.
+I cannot access the img element so am unable to add an alt attribute.
     - Error: Duplicate attribute id.
         - I believe this error is a result of using Django Crispy forms to render the product image into the edit product form and cannot be accessed.
     - Error: Element p not allowed as child of element strong in this context.
-        - I cannot find this section of code within the edit_product.html file so believe it is a result of using Django Cripsy forms.
+        - I cannot find this section of code within the edit_product.html file so believe it is a result of using Django Crispy forms.

     ![html validation error for edit_product.html](/media/html_error_edit_product.png)